Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Planning Your Move to San Diego

-With every relocation, it’s never too early to map out your timeline, consider your budget, and vet the moving companies you’re going to trust to get all your personal belongings to your new home safe, sound, and on time.
-Whether you’re moving across the country or just leaving Los Angeles for more peaceful surroundings, consider choosing a solution like PODS moving and storage containers that give you maximum flexibility.
-From making it easy to change dates on a dime to having convenient built-in storage if you end up with time between homes, PODS is all about reducing the hassle and stress of moving so your first view of the Pacific Ocean will be that much sweeter.
+With every relocation, it’s never too early to map out your timeline, consider your budget, and get started on all the details.
+Whether you’re moving across the country or just looking for more peaceful surroundings, consider choosing a solution like PODS moving and storage containers that give you maximum flexibility.
+From making it easy to change dates on a dime to having convenient built-in storage if you end up with time between homes, PODS is all about reducing the hassle and stress of moving — so your first view of the Pacific Ocean will be that much sweeter.
 Cheers to SoCal living!

 Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.